yivlad/CheckersAI/README.md

 ## Getting started

 Running Makefile will produce two output executable files - "cpu" and "gpu".
 Both of them use "input.txt" file to get input.
 Example of "input.txt" is provided in project folder.
-Input should be a valid checkers position, such as:\n\n
+Input should be a valid checkers position, such as:\
-W\n\n
+W\
 \#B#B#B#B\
 B#B#B#B#\
 \#B#B#B#B\